hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-001 Analyze Changes Process/CM01-001-01 Classify Changes.md

 ### Classify Changes Procedure

-The Owner should use the decision tree above to guide the classification activity.
+The Owner must use the decision tree above to guide the classification activity.

 1. Determine if the change includes any updates to hardware or software.
    a.
 If yes, determine if the change has any FFF impacts.